-Overview & Big Idea: The lesson is intended to provoke spatial structuring of a 2-dimensional space as students compare the space covered (area) by 3 different looking rectangles.
+The lesson is intended to provoke spatial structuring of a 2-dimensional space as students compare the space covered (area) by 3 different looking rectangles.
 By folding and re-arranging pieces, students can establish that the three figures are in fact additively congruent-meaning that the pieces of one rectangle can be used to completely cover a second rectangle.
-(The assumption is that students understand that congruent figures cover the same amount of space.)
+(Recall that two congruent figures, placed one on top of the other, cover each other completely.
+Two additively congruent figures may not initially cover each other, but can be cut up and rearranged to do so.)
 Unit of measure emerges as a privileged partition (usually a square or a rectangle) that allows a student to more efficiently compare the space enclosed by each figure, simply by counting.
 Rather than giving students a unit to use to cover and count, this problem asks that the student invent the unit, because this invention requires the student to structure the space by partitioning it.
 Because area measure is a ratio of the space enclosed by a plane figure and the unit, the experience of inventing the unit is a practical introduction to this relationship.
 The lesson concludes with the problem of drawing different space figures using the same collection of units.
 This further elaborates the notion that despite appearances, figures can have the same area measure.
 Furthermore, the length around each figure (the perimeter) is found.
 The aim is to help students differentiate length from area measure.
 Extensions of the last part of the lesson might include investigation of the configuration that results in the least perimeter and the greatest.
 This extension investigation requires that students first consider rules for joining the units.
 For instance, must the units share a side?

+Materials

-Materials: Three rectangles constructed from large, unmarked chart paper with (horizontal x vertical) dimensions of: 12×1 , 4×3 , and 2×6 labeled A, B, and C (See Figure 1).
-Rectangles must be constructed so there are no folds or tape lines.
-Do not laminate or use paper with lines, grids, or other markings.
-If working with a whole group, make large rectangles with the dimensions scaled as: A = 48° x 4°; B = 16° x 12°; C = 8° x 24°.
+Three rectangles constructed from large, unmarked chart paper:

+- Dimensions (horizontal x vertical): 12 x 1, 4 x 3, 2 x 6 - Label A, B, and C (see below) - Rectangles must be constructed so there are no folds or tape lines. - Do not laminate or use paper with lines, grids, or other markings. - If working with a whole group, make large rectangles with the dimensions scaled as: A = 48" x 4",